 • Password

-• The password associated with the user.
+• The password set by the user.
 For the sa user this password is set during the SQL Server installation.

 SQL connection settings